Madhuri-0607/Ball-collect-game/README_Ball_Collect_Game.md

 ## 🙋‍♀️ About Me

 Hi!
-I'm **Madhuri**, a frontend web developer passionate about building interactive websites and applications using HTML, CSS, and JavaScript.
+I'm **Madhuri**, a frontend web developer passionate about building interactive, dynamic, and responsive web applications using HTML, CSS, and JavaScript.

 ---